-FINITE MATHEMATICS MATH-011-.63 FALL 2018
+FINITE MATHEMATICS MATH-011-.63 SPRING 2018

 Course Description: Application of linear equations, sets, matrices, linear programming, mathematics of finance, and probability to real-life problems.
 Emphasis on the understanding of the modeling process, and how mathematics is used in real-world applications

 Course Objectives:

-- A) Develop, throughout the course as applicable, systematic problem-solving methods

-- B) Investigate linear and exponential models

-- B) Investigate methods of solving linear systems using matrices

-- D) Formulate linear programming models and solve them both graphically and using the simplex method

-- E) Develop the concepts of the time value of money, and compute compound interest, future and present values, and periodic payments

-- F) Examine sets, counting techniques and their applications

-- G) Create probability models and investigate their applications

-- H) Investigate stochastic processes and Markov chains

-- I) Implement optimal strategy in game and decision theory problems

-- J) Utilize technology as an aid in exploring, analyzing, understanding and solving problems

-- K) Investigate, throughout the course as applicable, how mathematics is used as a human activity around the world
+- Develop, throughout the course as applicable, systematic problem-solving methods A. A) - B) Investigate linear and exponential models - Investigate methods of solving linear systems using matrices A. B) - Formulate linear programming models and solve them both graphically and using the simplex method D) - Develop the concepts of the time value of money, and compute compound interest, future and present E) values, and periodic payments - Examine sets, counting techniques and their applications F) - Create probability models and investigate their applications G. G) - Investigate stochastic processes and Markov chains H. H) - I) Implement optimal strategy in game and decision theory problems - J) Utilize technology as an aid in exploring, analyzing, understanding and solving problems - K) Investigate, throughout the course as applicable, how mathematics is used as a human activity around the world

-Prerequisites: Qualifying score on the Math Placement Test within the last calendar year,

-or Math or 114 (Intermediate Algebra)
+Prerequisites: Qualifying score on the Math Placement Test within the last calendar year, or Math or 114 (Intermediate Algebra)

 Text: APPLIED FINITE MATHEMATICS,

-Third Edition.
-2016
+2016 Third Edition,

-Revised and updated by Roberta Bloom
+2010 Revised and updated by Roberta Bloom.

-Supplies: A) Scientific or Graphing calculator (TI-83 + or TI-84 +)

-B) .5 or .7 mm mechanical pencil

-C) Retractable pencil style eraser

-D) Quarter inch graph paper
+Supplies: A) Scientific or Graphing calculator (TI-83 + or TI-84 +) B) .5 or .7 mm mechanical pencil C) Retractable pencil style eraser D) Binder paper - ripped out spiral bound notebook paper is unacceptable for any assignment in this class.
+E) Quarter inch graph paper F. F) G. G) Yellow highlighter

-F) Six inch straightedge

-G) Yellow highlighter

-Schedule: TTh 6:30 8:45pm in E36
+Schedule: TTh 6:30 8:45pm in S46

 Instructor: Joel Hansen

 email: hansenjoel@fhda.edu

-Office Hours: after class in E36
+Office Hours: 8:45 9:15pm in S46

-Attendance:
+Attendance: You are expected to attend all class meetings.
+If you miss 3 class meetings, whether excused or unexcused, you will be dropped from class roll or failed if beyond "last day to drop with a 'W' " date unless extenuating circumstances have prevented you from attending.
+THIS IS AUTOMATIC.